 All done.
 Now what?

-Congrats, you survived!
-Told you it wasn’t so bad.
+Congrats, you survived your life insurance medical exam!
+We told you it wasn’t so bad.

-It will take 7-10 days for the life insurance company to receive your lab results and exam forms.
-They will then be submitted along with your application to the underwriter for review.
+It will take 7-10 days for the life insurance company to receive your lab results and the exam forms.
+They will then submit the results and paperwork along with your application to the underwriter for review.
 If there are no other requirements, such as medical records or additional forms, we usually get approval from the company within 2-3 weeks of you completing your exam.

 And one last suggestion… You should request a copy of your lab results from the life insurance company.
 All companies will send them to you for free.
 This is a good way to check up on your health and may even help you discover something you weren’t aware of.
 Just let your Case Manager know you’d like a copy.